 - 1. Set the Stitch Selector Dial, so that the Scallop Stitch setting is directly below the dot. - 2.
-Set the Needle Position Dial so that the center position is located directly in front of the dot on the top cover of the machine.
-(See page 26) - 3.
-Set the Stitch Width Dial so that 6 sits directly in front of the dot on the top cover of the machine.
-(See page 19) - 4.
-Set the Stitch Length Dial control so that number 1 is directly below the dot on the machine. - 5.
-Place the fabric under the All Purpose Foot with the righthand edge of the fabric lined up with the desired seam guide line on the right side of the needle plate.
+Set the Stitch Length Dial control so that number 1 is directly below the dot on the machine. - 3.
+Place the fabric under the All-Purpose Foot with the right-hand edge of the fabric lined up with the desired seam guide line on the right side of the needle plate.
 Lower the presser foot, then step on the foot control to begin sewing.
-Sew 2 to 3 stitches and then backstitch (see page 20) to reinforce the seam.

-Use a stabilizer (see Appendix) on the underside of the fabric if there is gathering or puckering as you sew.
-Decorative stitching can be used almost anywhere on your project!

-It may be helpful to decrease the upper tension by 1 or 2 numbers when sewing decorative stitches.
+Sew 2 to 3 stitches and then backstitch (see page 20) to reinforce the seam. - Use a stabilizer (see Appendix) on the underside of the fabric if there is gathering or puckering as you sew.
+Decorative stitching can be used almost anywhere on your project! - It may be helpful to decrease the upper tension by 1 or 2 numbers when sewing decorative stitches.
 This will help prevent the bobbin thread from possibly showing on the top when sewing denser stitches.

-START SEWING Sewing a Stretch Stitch
+Sewing a Stretch Stitch

-A stretch stitch is used for stretch knit fabrics.
+A stretch stitch is used for knit fabrics.
 This type of seam will stretch with the fabric.
 (Go to www.singerco.com to view other stretch stitches that can be used).

-- 1. Set the machine to the desired stitch by setting the Stitch Selector Dial to one of the stretch stitch settings.
-(See page 19) - 2.
-Set the Needle Position Dial to the center marking.
-(See page 26) - 3.
-Set the Stitch Width Dial to between 2 and 6, depending on how wide you want your stitch to be.
-(See page 19) - 4.
-Set the Stitch Length Dial to the Stretch S1 setting for the blue stitches.
-(See page 19)
+- Set the machine to the desired stitch by setting the Stitch Selector Dial to one of the stretch stitch settings. (see page 19) - Set the Stitch Length Dial to the Stretch S1 setting for the blue stitches or S2 for the red stitches. (see page 19)

+SEW ALONG: Overedge Stitch

-- 1. Set the Stitch Selector Dial, so that the Overedge Stitch setting is directly below the dot. - Set the Needle Position Dial so that the center position is located directly in front of the dot on the top cover of the machine.
-(See page 26) - 3.
-Set the Stitch Width Dial so that 6 sits directly in front of the dot on the top cover of the machine.
-(See page 19) - 4.
-Set the Stitch Length Dial control so that the S1 setting is below the dot. - 5.
-Place the fabric under the All Purpose Foot with the right-hand edge of the fabric lined up with the desired seam guide line on the right side of the needle plate.
+2. Set the Stitch Length Dial control so that the S1 setting is below the dot.

+3. Place the fabric under the All-Purpose Foot with the right-hand edge of the fabric lined up with the desired seam guide line on the right side of the needle plate.
 Lower the presser foot, then step on the foot control to begin sewing.

-START SEWING Sewing a 1-Step Buttonhole
+Sewing a 1-Step Buttonhole

 This machine has a built-in buttonhole feature, allowing you to sew buttonholes in one easy step.
-The Stitch Selector Dial shows the buttonhole settings in black.
+The Stitch Selector Dial shows the buttonhole settings in grey.

-- 1. Set the machine to the desired stitch by setting the Stitch Selector Dial to the buttonhole stitch. (see page 19) - 2.
-Set the Needle Position Dial to the center marking.
-(See page 26) - 3.
-Set the Stitch Width Dial to the widest setting of 6.
-The width may be reduced if desired.
-(See page 19) - 4.
-Set the Stitch Length Dial within the buttonhole range.
-(See page 19)
+- Set the machine to the desired stitch by setting the Stitch Selector Dial to the buttonhole stitch. (see page 19) - 2.
+Set the Stitch Length Dial within the buttonhole range. (see page 19)